Orchard Supply Hardware: Expansion

 In April 2013, OSH expanded beyond California, opening stores in the suburban Portland metropolitan area of Oregon.
-In November 2014, the company opened its first location in the city of San Francisco.
-The North Beach store located at 2598 Taylor St. was a former Petco and had a planned June 2015 opening.
-The store represented a new strategy for Lowe's to enter urban regions and markets using the OSH brand.
-This was following the opening of a store in the population dense Mid-Wilshire district of Los Angeles.

-Reorganization
+Bankruptcy and Lowe's acquisition

 On June 17, 2013, Orchard Supply Hardware announced it filed for Chapter 11 under the U.S. bankruptcy code and that most of its assets would be sold to the Lowe's Home Improvement chain for $205M in cash.
 Lowe's agreed to acquire no fewer than sixty of the (at the time) ninety-one Orchard Supply stores, operating them separately from Lowe's.
 At the close of the process, Orchard Supply remained a separate brand and operating entity from the Lowe's chain.

 In August 2013, preparations were made to close seventeen of the ninety-nine stores.
 Two of the stores were closed in June as a part of normal operations.
 This left seventy of the pre-Chapter 11 announcement stores still in operation.
 According to a company spokesperson, workers at the stores that closed were not eligible for severance pay due to the bankruptcy proceeding, but Orchard Supply is "providing incentive bonuses to key employees."
 Lowe's also committed to investing US$200 million in OSH over the next five years.

+In November 2014, the company opened its first location in the city of San Francisco.
+The North Beach store located at 2598 Taylor Street was a former Petco and had a planned June 2015 opening.
+The store represented a new strategy for Lowe's to enter urban regions and markets using the OSH brand.
+This was following the opening of a store in the population dense Mid-Wilshire district of Los Angeles.
 In 2016, Lowe's announced the expansion of the Orchard brand to South Florida.

-Technology
+Lowe's robotics

-Via a technology program launched initially by Lowe's in 2014, OSH announced a pilot program using "robot employees" at their San Jose store at 377 Royal Ave.
-The devices, called OSHbots, were supplied by a Mountain View company called Fellow Robots.
+Via a technology program launched initially by Lowe's in 2014, OSH announced a pilot program using "robot employees" at their San Jose store at 377 Royal Avenue.
+The devices, called OSHbots, were supplied by a Mountain View, California, company called Fellow Robots.
 The OSHbots resembled white columns with two large LCD screens and were equipped with 3D cameras, so they could identify items brought in by customers, and had wheels on either side that helped them move.
 Customers could research items on the screens and then the robot could lead them to the aisle where an item was located.
 The robots spoke English and Spanish and were connected to an inventory database so they could inform customers if an item was out of stock.

-The robots were the result of a process that Lowe's uses for new developments.
-According to Lowe's Innovation Labs director Kyle Nel, "What we actually do is use a process called science fiction prototyping, where we give all our marketing research and trend data to professional published science fiction writers".
-The OSHbots were not meant to replace humans, but Nel also stated, "We have amazing [OSH] store associates, but... they probably don't know the real time location of every single object in the store."